 All test results and calculations shall be recorded and documented on data sheets approved by the Contracting Authority.
-Specific test results shall be recorded on a daily summary sheet approved the Daily Plant Report provided by the Contracting Authority.
-The Daily Plant Report Quality Control Summary Sheet shall also include a description of quality control actions taken (adjustment of cold feed percentages, changes in JMF, etc.).
-The Contractor shall FAX, or deliver by other method approved by the Engineer, the Daily Plant Report daily quality control summary sheet to the Engineer and designated laboratory daily.
+Specific test results shall be recorded on the Daily Plant Report provided by the Contracting Authority.
+The Daily Plant Report shall also include a description of quality control actions taken (adjustment of cold feed percentages, changes in JMF, etc.).
+The Contractor shall FAX, or deliver by other method approved by the Engineer, the Daily Plant Report to the Engineer and designated laboratory daily.
 A copy of the electronic file containing project information generated during the progress of the work shall be furnished to the Engineer at project completion.